bazelbuild/bazel/site/docs/windows.md

 On Windows, Bazel builds two output files for `py_binary` rules:

 *   a self-extracting zip file
-*   a batch script that can execute the Python interpreter with the self-extracting zip file as the argument
+*   an executable file that can launch the Python interpreter with the self-extracting zip file as the argument

-You can either run the batch script (it has a `.cmd` extension) or you can run Python with the self-extracting zip file as the argument.
+You can either run the executable file (it has a `.exe` extension) or you can run Python with the self-extracting zip file as the argument.

 Try building a target from one of our [sample